Joey Wendle Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals allow the most home runs in baseball (199 total, 1.5 per game).
+- Nationals pitchers combine to give up the most home runs in baseball (202 total, 1.5 per game).

-- In his last time out on Sunday, the right-hander went six scoreless innings against the Philadelphia Phillies while surrendering two hits.
+- In his last appearance on Friday, the righty threw six scoreless innings against the Miami Marlins while surrendering two hits.

-- The 31-year-old has put up a 4.95 ERA and 6.8 strikeouts per nine innings in 25 games this season, while giving up a batting average of .284 to opposing hitters.
+- The 25-year-old has an ERA of 5.25, with 7.5 strikeouts per nine innings, in six games this season.
+Opponents are batting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.